-If you are experiencing a dental emergency and it is during regular office hours, contact us at 904-733-4200.
-If your emergency is taking place after office hours, please call our office answering machine for more information.
+If you are experiencing a dental emergency during regular office hours, contact us at 904-733-4200.
+If your emergency occurs after office hours, please call our office answering machine for more information.

-We understand that dental emergency situations do arise and we strive to respond as quickly as possible.
-Dr. Alexander reserves special times throughout the day to treat patients with emergency dental needs.
-Please call our office as early in the day as possible so that we can work you into our schedule.
+We understand that dental emergency situations do arise and can happen anytime.
+Alexander Dentistry strives to respond as quickly as possible.
+Our dentist in Jacksonville, FL reserves special times throughout the day to treat patients with emergency dental needs.
+Please call our office as early in the day as possible so that we can best accommodate your dental emergency.

 It is important that you do not ignore a dental emergency to avoid permanent damage.
-Common dental emergencies are toothache, pain in the teeth, jaw or gums, broken teeth, knocked out tooth, broken fillings, and swelling in the gums or mouth.
+Common dental emergencies are persistent toothache, pain in the teeth, jaw, or gums, broken teeth, knocked-out teeth, broken fillings, and swelling in the gums or mouth.

 What To Do In A Dental Emergency